sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_42_TaskmanagerViewingFilesOfOSetc/Quiz01.md

 **Description**

-a) In Windows OS Files are normally present in c – drive in a folder called Windows.

-b) In Windows OS Files are normally present in c – drive in a folder called Windows.

-c) In Windows OS Files are normally present in c – drive in a folder called Windows.

-d) In Windows OS Files are normally present in c – drive in a folder called Windows.
+In Windows OS Files are normally present in c – drive in a folder called Windows.

 ---
 ---